 The Project will affect and will be located adjacent to State, County, and local parks.
 The CSRMUs will protect these resources from damage caused by coastal storms similar to Hurricane Sandy.
 Additionally, the CSRMUs will not reduce access to public water-related recreation resources or facilities.
 In fact, the CSRMUs will reduce damage to the transportation systems, parking areas, and pedestrian walkways that occurred during Hurricane Sandy.
-Additionally, the Project will prevent a decrease in access to and use of recreational areas (e.g. Rockaway Beach and Jamaica Bay) that is predicted to otherwise occur if the Project is not implemented.
+Additionally, the Project will prevent a decrease in access to and use of recreational areas (e.g. Rockaway Beach and Jamaica Bay) due to flooding that would continue if the Project is not implemented.